Tilapiatsu/blender-custom_config/scripts/addon_library/local/kekit/keKit-EULA.md

 6. You may use keKit for personal as well as commercial purposes.

 7. keKit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses

+8. Custom art content included in keKit is copyright © 2024 by Kjell Emanuelsson and licensed under CC BY-SA 4.0 (Creative Commons Attribution-ShareAlike 4.0 International).
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/